-Breaking news: it seems that web push notifications will be available soon on Safari.
+Breaking news: the standard for web push notifications (Push API) will be available soon on iOS and Safari.

 Currently there isn’t any official announcement from Apple, however we have noticed some activity in the WebKit bug tracker that clearly suggests that Apple is implementing the Push API in Safari.

 This is a big step forward, after years of inactivity on this feature.

 It’s October 2021 and the status has changed to RESOLVED FIXED.
 There is also an attachment with the source code (which implements this part of the W3C spec in Safari: https://w3c.github.io/push-api/#receiving-a-push-message).

 This means that Web Push will be available in the future versions of Safari, although we don’t know which version yet.

 This feature has been requested to Apple for a long time: hundreds of developers have signed the petition and actively contacted Apple using the WebKit bug tracker.

 When this feature will be available in Safari, Pushpad will be certainly the first to support this (as we already did for other browsers, like Chrome in 2015, Firefox in 2016, Edge in 2017, etc.).

 We are really excited because the notifications for Safari (in particular on iOS) are one of the most requested features of all time.
 Safari on iOS represents 50% of mobile traffic in the US!
 There will be a significant increase in the number of subscribers for all websites that use web push notifications.
 It will also become possible to use Web Push Notifications as a primary method for keeping in touch with users, not just for engagement, but also for more important notifications.